sharife/goldenthread-v2/site/content/productions/reorient-2023.md

         in Digital Musics from Dartmouth College.

         Their debut opera *Westerly Breath* is in development at The Industry Los Angeles, and opens at the New York Met Museum in September 2023.
+    - name: Judith Boyajian Strang-Waldau
+      credit: playwright, Picture Bride
+      bio: "**Judith Boyajian Strang-Waldau** (*she/her*) is a New England based Armenian-American playwright.
+Her full-length plays include *Women of Ararat* (surviving the Armenian Genocide), produced at the Mosesian Center for the Arts in Boston, American University in Armenia, and the Wellesley College new play series in 2015.
+Her play *Rockabye* (redefining family for the 21st century) was produced at the MCA in 2017.
+Both *The Stringed Muse* (an O’Neill Center finalist), and *Olly Olly Oxen Free* (focus on reclaiming one’s treasures and identity post Holocaust); and *Metronome* (navigating the life of an autistic child) are her more recent plays.
+Judith’s numerous short plays have premiered at the Boston Playwrights Theatre, Firehouse Center for the Arts, Femuscripts Florida, The Actors Studio of Newburyport, and Golden Thread Productions ReOrient 2023.
+Aside from her work as a playwright, Judith is a classical musician having sung professionally in Los Angeles, New York, and Boston.
+She is a former marketing/fundraising specialist for Carnegie Hall, the Metropolitan Opera, the American Symphony Orchestra, Circle in the Square Theatre, Olympia Dukakis’ former Whole Theatre in New Jersey, and the New England Conservatory of Music.
+When not writing, Judith currently teaches piano and voice."
 mentions:
   heading: REORIENT 2023 HONORARY MENTIONS
   text: |-